Ordinate samples and taxa on a 2D plane based on beta diversity distances.

 Add methodology caption beneath the plot.
 Default:

-TRUE- underscores
+TRUE- alpha

 Parameters for layer geoms (e.g.